 How is Credit Score Calculated ?May 17th, 2019

+Your credit score plays a big role in your financial life.
+A low score can hurt your chances of getting approved for a loan and a high score can give you access to some of the lowest interest rates on the market.
+But how exactly is that important three-digit number calculated?
 The credit scoring system used by most credit bureaus and lenders is called a FICO score.
 It was developed in the United States by the Fair Isaac Corporation.

 How do they calculate FICO score?